marencarro/CIT-sleep-sed-phys-R-scripts/README.md

 XXX

-The scripts allow reproduction of the statistical analyses and figures presented in the article.
+The scripts allow reproduction of the statistical analyses and figures related to the compositional data analysis presented in the article.

 📂 Repository structure
 /scripts